 Netgear Router Disconnecting: 2012 and 2015

-I recently purchased a new Netgear N300 (WNR2000v3) wireless router from a local Best Buy store.
-It seemed to work fine at first, but I started noticing connection issues shortly thereafter.
+After purchasing a new Netgear N300 (WNR2000v3) wireless router from a local Best Buy store in May 2012, it seemed to work fine at first, but then I started noticing connection issues shortly thereafter.
 I was getting disconnected anywhere from once a day to several times an hour.
-Read on to find out how I fixed the problem.

-I should first mention that after playing around with the router, I took it back to Best Buy to explain the problem to them.
+After my first wave of intermittent disconnects – and tinkering with the router settings – I took it back to Best Buy to explain the problem to them.
 They merely told me to exchange it for a new one, which I did.
-Only a couple of hours after installing the new one, I found myself disconnected yet again.
+Only a couple of hours after installing the new one, I found myself disconnecting yet again.
 The router’s exterior display showed no issues, but all of the devices in my network were offline.
 The only way I could seem to get back online was to unplug it and plug it back in.

-Realizing that it was more than a coincidence that two N300 routers would have identical connection issues, I decided to hit up Google and see what I could find.
+Realizing that it was more than a coincidence that two N300 routers would have identical connection issues, I decided to hit Google and see what I could find.
 As it turns out, the firmware pre-loaded onto the router was spotty.
 My router’s firmware version was V22.214.171.124.
 When I Googled that exact firmware version, it was immediately apparent that this version was the culprit.
 I updated to V126.96.36.199 and the connection issue disappeared.
-For a while.
-Eventually I had to downgrade the firmware to a version earlier than the version pre-installed on the router.
+For a while – and then it reappeared.

 Go into the router’s management by pointing your web browesr to routerlogin.net.
 By the way, if you can’t access it (which happened to me), you may need to restart your router first.
 The screen you see after logging in will show your router version at the top right.
 You will probably have 188.8.131.52.
 That won’t work.
 Neither will the version it wants you to install, which is 184.108.40.206.